 You can enroll at Maryland even before you graduate from high school.
 We allow talented high school seniors to take up to two courses or seven credits during the fall, spring and summer semesters.
 We’re looking for students who’ve demonstrated exceptional performance and ability in a rigorous high school program.

-To apply, submit a completed application and application fee, high school transcript, an essay explaining why you’re interested in attending Maryland concurrently, a letter of recommendation from your high school and a letter of permission from your parents or legal guardians.
+To apply, submit a completed application, high school transcript, an essay explaining why you’re interested in attending Maryland concurrently, a letter of recommendation from your high school and a letter of permission from your parents or legal guardians.
 You also must live within commuting distance.
 In order to be considered, students must apply by the following deadlines:

 If you did not graduate from a regionally accredited high school, then submit results of the Tests of General Education Development, along with academic letters of recommendation, an essay and SAT scores with your application.